Search for your favorite games...

 This game is unparalleled.
 I am truly floored.
 From the graphics to the gameplay to the wit, there is honestly nothing I can complain about.
 It even runs on my laptop without causing the thing to overheat!
 Well done, sir.

+Honestly, I'm not getting the complaints about difficulty.
+After about ten games, I only once had to worry about my shock level--it's normally very easy to keep it under control.
 That said, there's just some poor design in some parts of game.
 Collision detection is awful.
 I shouldn't be able to be killed by a die that is half-faded out and about to disappear.
 I shouldn't be killed by a death die that is a good centimeter above me still.
+Also, even on low quality, this game brings my laptop to its knees.
+Perhaps better memory or object management?

 This was great until I finished all but the last quests, and I was 1000 or so faction points shy of being able to accept the last quest.
 That's pretty annoying.
 I don't want to kill 200 enemies just to do one more quest.